ECGC 2020Indie Prize

 2. At least 50% of the submitted game IP must to be owned by the development team

-4. For ECGC applicants you must have a booth or be part of a team from a school who has a booth at ECGC and be ready to be judged April 17th or 18th.
+4. For ECGC applicants you must have a booth or be part of a team from a school who has a booth at ECGC and ready to be judged on April 9th.

 In addition to getting a chance at the Indie Prize in London, ECGC will also be giving the first place winner $1000, second place $500 and third place $200.